Mo-Mekawy/Dynamic-Page/README.md

 `skills sub section`
 contains each skill and its progress bar

+`features section`
+contains a title, three features Each feature includes an image, a title, a description, and a "more" button.

+`testimonials sub section`
+contains six testimonials.
+Each testimonial includes an image, a name, a title, and a text.

 `gallery sub section`
 contains images and filter buttons to these images